stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 The scoriac peak towered up some 12,700 feet against the eastern sky, like a Japanese print of the sacred Fujiyama; while beyond it rose the white, ghost-like height of Mt.
 Terror, 10,900 feet in altitude, and now extinct as a volcano.
-Puffs of smoke from Erebus came intermittently, and one of the graduate assistants&mdash;a brilliant young fellow named Danforth&mdash;pointed out what looked like lava on the snowy slope; remarking that this mountain, discovered in 1840, had undoubtedly been the source of Poe&rsquo;s image when he wrote seven years later of
+Puffs of smoke from Erebus came intermittently, and one of the graduate assistants--a brilliant young fellow named Danforth--pointed out what looked like lava on the snowy slope; remarking that this mountain, discovered in 1840, had undoubtedly been the source of Poe's image when he wrote seven years later of